userfront/guide/all/docs/api-client.md

 ### First factor code

-This response that is returned for the following methods when your tenant requires MFA to log in:
+This response is returned when using one of the following methods when MFA is enabled for your tenant:

 - [Sign up with password](#alternate-response-mfa-first-factor-code)
 - [Log in with password](#alternate-response-mfa-first-factor-code-2)